pfbrowning/ng-radio/README.md

   * Wait until after initial change detection to show notifications
   * Remove mat-menu from now-playing component and move the player-bar mat menu into its own component
   * Show a loading spinner in place of the main app content while waiting for the config to load
-  * Write about browser support in the readme
-  * Split "Now Playing" into its own root store slice
   * Use PKCE authentication in place of implicit flow
   * Store only what we need in NGRX authentication store
+  * Move build pipeline to Github actions
+* Features
+  * Socket.IO Now Playing Listener with HTTPS / CORS stream proxy
+  * Favorite station tags
+  * Browser-based audio recording (pending CORS proxy for audio stream)
+  * HTML5 Notifications
+* More Chores
+  * Either type for stream validator logic
+  * Prevent accidental audio streaming through CORS proxy
+  * Config observable
   * Partition core/services directory
   * Fix warnings in tests
-  * Move build pipeline to Github actions
-  * Either type for stream validator logic
   * Find a better alternative to the mat spinner button package
   * Package up reusable things and deploy to npm
-  * Prevent accidental audio streaming through CORS proxy
   * Refactor selector import / export logic
-  * Config observable
   * Improve test coverage